JEWELL - CORNER HOTEL RICHMOND - 22 MARCH 2012

 The Queen of the Minor Key

-Eilen Jewell and band first toured Australia in 2010 and wowed all who saw her performances; being enchanted by her quirky humour and bowled over by her scintillating stage presence and musical ability.
+Eilen Jewell and band first toured Australia in 2010 and wowed all who saw her performances; we were enchanted by her quirky humour and bowled over by her scintillating stage presence and musical ability.

 It was the same this time round, where thankfully having been invited to participate in the Byron Bay Blues festival, Eilen Jewell took time out to perform several side shows .
 In fact I think her show this time around was even better than before, if that is possible.
 Perhaps it was the venue or the free and easy rapport she developed with the adoring audience at the Corner Hotel, but the show rocked in the best of senses.